 Now on to business.
 The truth is, tissues are essentially paper, and unused, these can definitely be recycled with the rest of your paper recycling (though I’m not sure why you’d be recycling unused tissues).
 Dirty tissues covered in your germy snot, however, should not be recycled.

 Interestingly, I found a lot of people online who (claim to) compost their dirty tissues.
 There’s a lot of controversy about this, however.
 You see, some say that the germs in your tissues are rendered harmless because of the high temperatures created during the composting process.
 Others disagree and say that the pathogens in your dirty tissues might survive during composting, and that’s not stuff you want to spread around your vegetable garden.

 I’ve got to be honest with you though.
-I’m a germophobe, so I would completely err on the side of caution on this one and just flush your snotty tissues down the toilet.
-But that’s just me (the person who carries hand sanitizer on her keychain and who disinvited sick adults from her child’s first birthday party).
+I’m a germophobe, so I would err on the side of caution on this one and just toss your tissues into the garbage.
+But that’s just me, the person who carries hand sanitizer on her keychain and who disinvited sick adults from her child’s first birthday party.

 Another route to try is to use recycled tissues to begin with.
 Possibly the most eco-friendly choice of all?
 The handkerchief.
 You know — the one that your father (OK, my father) still carries around with him.
 This simple, cotton, square of fabric has been around for centuries and is definitely the most Earth-friendly choice when it comes to your suffering snout.
 It may not be pretty, but then again, neither are all those tissues clogging our landfills.
 I wish you and your family a speedy recovery!